hankh95/nusy-product-team/docs-arch-redux-3/arch-vision-merged-plan.md

   - Agent registration, capabilities, tasks, relationships.
   - Persistent storage and reload.
 - **KGStore**:
-  - Triple storage and retrieval.
+  - Triple storage and retrieval (RDFLib-backed).
-  - SPARQL-like querying.
+  - Exposes an RDFLib `Graph` as the primary interface for the neurosymbolic reasoner (`SantiagoCoreNeurosymbolicReasoner`, adapted from the NuSy clinical prototype).
+  - Optional SPARQL/query helpers for tooling, debugging, and ad‑hoc analysis.
   - Provenance and stats (`kg_stats.json`, `provenance.json`).

 These underpin: